Check PC Hardware Manufacturer & Model via WMIC in CMD

 Check motherboard specs manufacturer model CMD

-To get detailed information about your processor, use the following command:
+For detailed info on your processor, use this command:

 wmic cpu get name,description